square/reader-sdk-flutter-plugin/doc/get-started.md

     --app-id YOUR_SQUARE_READER_APP_ID                                    \
     --repo-password YOUR_SQUARE_READER_REPOSITORY_PASSWORD
     ```

+    Optionally you can use `--version` key to specify what version of iOS Reader SDK
+    you want to install.
 1. Add Reader SDK to your Xcode project:
    * Open `Runner.xcworkspace` in Xcode.
    * Open the **General** tab for your app target in Xcode.